isaacbrodsky/h3-duckdb/README.md

 # Implemented functions

 This extension implements the entire [H3 API](https://h3geo.org/docs/api/indexing).
-The full list of functions is below:
+The full list of functions is below.

+All functions support H3 indexes specified as `UBIGINT` (`uint64`) or `BIGINT` (`int64`), but the unsigned one is preferred and is returned when the extension can't detect which one to use.
+The unsigned and signed APIs are identical.
+Many functions also support `VARCHAR` H3 index input and output.

 | Function |
 | --- |